oguzhaangumuss/IOS-Gym-Tracker/README.md

 - MVVM architecture for structured data management and separation of concerns
 - UIKit framework for building responsive and intuitive user interfaces

+## Note:
+This is the first version of Gym Tracker.
+A more advanced version with an improved user interface is currently in development, which will bring new features and a refined design to enhance the overall user experience.

 ## Screeshots

 <img width="1029" alt="Ss1" src="https://github.com/oguzhaangumuss/IOS-Gym-Tracker/assets/95320060/c4541f8e-b8e5-4fe9-959d-fb6ff4eb6ce1">